-Meet the next class of senators: A former football coach, ex-governor and a onetime congresswoman
+Meet the next class of senators: A former football coach, an ex-governor and a onetime congresswoman

-The senators-elect range from a former college football coach to a onetime governor who opened the first craft brewery in Denver.
+The senators-elect include a former college football coach and a onetime governor who opened the first craft brewery in Denver.

-Still unresolved are races in North Carolina, Arizona, Alaska, Michigan and two in Georgia.
+Still unresolved are races in North Carolina, Arizona, Alaska and Michigan and two in Georgia.
 At least one of the Georgia races is headed to a Jan.
 5 runoff.

 A look at the senators-elect: